breez/breez-sdk-docs/src/guide/pay_onchain.md

 </section>
 </custom-tabs>

-This represents the range of valid amounts that can be sent at this point in time.
-The range may change depending on the wallet's liquidity, swap service parameters or mempool feerate fluctuations.
+This represents the Pay Onchain limits at this point in time.

+The min-max range may change depending on the swap service parameters or mempool feerate fluctuations.
+The caller should make sure the Pay Onchain amount is within this range.

+The `max_payable_sat` field shows the maximum amount the node can send, given its available channels and local balance.
+The caller should also ensure the Pay Onchain amount is lower or equal to this amount.

 <div class="warning">
 <h4>Developer note</h4>